Webhooks

 secret required|string|min:16

-Secret token that will be used to create a hash signature for each payload.
+A secret token (min.
+16 characters) used to create a hash signature for each payload.

 # Returns